-My longtime friend Mike Green and I attended the Nationals-Orioles game on Saturday afternoon—I loved the fact that the Nats won 4-2—and we began talking about the weirdest, strangest, most ridiculous promotions we could think of.
+My longtime friend Mike Green and I recently discussed the weirdest, strangest, most ridiculous promotions we could think of.
 Since we had collaborated on a biography of Charlie Finley, published last year by Walker and Co., we had a lot to work with since Finley was famous for his wild promotions.
 Here are my top five promotions that are the weirdest ones, some of them are Finley specials, others not.

 Hot Pants Day—Held on June 27, 1971, this was a Charlie Finley special.
 During a doubleheader with the Kansas City Royals, remember those, every woman who came to the game in hot pants was admitted free.
 Out of an attendance of 35,000, some 6,000 women gained participated.
 Between the two games they held a fashion show and A’s beat reporter Ron Bergman told us how “we all looked forward to Hot Pants Day and the women would parade on the second deck, you know, they’d walk from the right field corner to the left field corner like they used to for parades, except for hot pants.”